MaxHilsdorf/exploring_future_earnings_based_on_college_majors/README.md

 # Exploring Future Earnings Based on College Majors
 ## Analyzing how popularity, share of women, and different fields of major predict future earnings.

-In this descriptive, explorative analysis, you'll get insights on these topics:
+In this descriptive, explorative analysis, you'll find answers for these questions:
 1. Do students in more popular majors make more money?
 2. Does the share of women in a major predict income?
 2. Which majors are predominantly female/male?